Hasboyyy/ESP32-Based-APRS-Weather-Station/README.md

 ![My Image](Firmware/Ver.1.0.0/package_format.jpg)

-This image shows us how the format of the APRS package is we need to get verified as weather report, firstly of course we need an amateur radio callsign, the "-13" tell that this station is a weather station, then we also need to send our location with that writed in that format.
-The coordinate or QTH configuration in this device is still using GPS input from the user(in the future maybe i will add a GPS module), then there are some parameters such wind direction, wind speed, temperature in fahrenheit, rain per hour, rain per day, rain per hour, humidity, air pressure, and luminousity in those formats that must be writed on some numerical digit format.
-I don't measure wind and rain parameters due to limitation of components, but hopefully in future i can send all the weather parameters.
-To meet the standard formats we need, then i did this conversion and formatting with this block of code, using sprintf.
+This image shows the format of the APRS package that we need to verify as a weather report.
+First, we need an amateur radio callsign, and the “-13” suffix indicates that this station is a weather station.
+We also need to send the station's location in the correct format.
+Currently, the device uses GPS input from the user (I may add a GPS module in the future).
+The report includes parameters such as wind direction, wind speed, temperature (in Fahrenheit), rain per hour, rain per day, humidity, air pressure, and luminosity, all in specific numerical formats.
+However, I don't measure wind or rain due to component limitations, but I hope to include all weather parameters in the future.
+To meet the standard formats, I performed the necessary conversions and formatting using the following block of code:

 ```cpp
 // formatting parameter for CWOP APRS format